As used by C.W. Mills the term

 account of social breakdown in the United States.
 The book examines the conditions most

 responsible for the deterioration of social institutions, notably of the family and of

 communitarian interdependencies, such as those that support neighborhoods.
 More

-specifically, Hearn analyzes the defining forces of liberal modernity, in particular, the market economy (favored by the political right) and the
+specifically, Hearn analyzes the defining forces of liberal modernity, in particular, the market economy.

 Sociological Inquiry: Readings Across the Sociological Imagination

 by Edward Sanford